Kovah/blog.kovah.de/content/en/2021/game-quotes-refactoring-story/index.md

 ---
-title: "Refactor or Rewrite - The Story of Game-Quotes.com"
+title: "Why I have chosen to rewrite one of my Projects from Scratch"
 description: Game Quotes is one of my oldest projects and in early 2021 I decided to pull the plug on the old version and rebuild the complete website.

 author: Kevin Woblick